 \section{Abstract}

 In characteristic $0$, symplectic automorphisms of K3 surfaces (i.e.\ automorphisms preserving the global $2$-form) and non-symplectic ones behave differently.
-In this paper we consider the actions of the group scheme $\mu_{n}$ on K3 surfaces (with rational double point singularities) in characteristic $p$, where $n$ may be divisible by $p$.
-After introducing the notion of symplecticness of such actions, we show that symplectic $\mu_{n}$-actions have similar properties (such as possible orders, fixed loci, and quotients) to symplectic automorphisms of order $n$ in characteristic $0$, and non-symplectic ones to non-symplectic ones.
+In this paper we consider the actions of the group schemes $\mu_{n}$ on K3 surfaces (possibly with rational double point singularities) in characteristic $p$, where $n$ may be divisible by $p$.
+We introduce the notion of symplecticness of such actions, and we show that symplectic $\mu_{n}$-actions have similar properties, such as possible orders, fixed loci, and quotients, to symplectic automorphisms of order $n$ in characteristic $0$.
 We also study local $\mu_n$-actions on rational double points.